 Experts estimate that up to 40% of people living with Alzheimer’s disease suffer from significant depression.
-Mental health conditions commonly coexist in patients with cognitive disorders such as Alzheimer’s disease and Parkinson’s disease, but the connection appears to be even stronger than this.
+Mental health conditions commonly coexist in people living with cognitive disorders such as Alzheimer’s disease and Parkinson’s disease, but the connection appears to be even stronger than this.

 Let’s take a closer look at the link between cognitive disorders and mental health and methods for better patient care and support.